Ribhnux/deux-cli/src/templates/README.md

 ---

 ## Changelog
-See `CHANGELOG.md` for the details.
+See `CHANGELOG.md` for more details.